cmancone/clearskies/README.md

 But what does that actually mean?

-### Die Controllers Die
+### Reusable Business Logic

-This is actually a key goal of clearskies, and a substantial departure from other frameworks, so [there is an entire page devoted to it in the documentation](./docs/2_but_why.md).
+A key goal of clearskies is to make business logic as easy to reuse as possible.
+Since it's a primary goal, [there is an entire page devoted to it in the documentation](./docs/2_but_why.md).

 ### Context Neutral